 At home, I run a bunch of equipment2) on a dedicated 12V system.
-The system is fed with a high quality, high power 12 V charger with backup batteries and solar panels.
-In the winter, the solar panels don't get any sun and the charger puts out a constant 75 W (which goes up when I'm transmitting).
-In the summer, the solar panels provide all the electricity needed for up to 16 hours.
+The system is fed with a high quality / high power 12 V charger with backup batteries and solar panels.
+In the winter, the solar panels don't get any sun and the charger puts out a constant 75 W (and goes up when I'm transmitting).
+In the summer, the solar panels provide about half the electricity needed.

-That means that my internet and radio system costs me about \$7.50 / month of electricity in the winter, a third of that in the summer.
+That means that my internet and radio system costs me about \$7.50 / month of electricity in the winter, and half that in the summer.